3ll3d00d/beqdesigner/src/test/readme.md

   * can handle mono or multichannel
   * can select a subset of a wav
   * can show preview
+  * can add all channels in one go
 * Add from TXT
+* can copy filter on add
+* can link filter on add

 ## Linking